alexfernandez/loadtest/README.md

 #### --rps requestsPerSecond

 Controls the number of requests per second for each client.
+Can be fractional, e.g. --rps 0.5 sends one request every two seconds per client.

 (Note: this parameter is not present in Apache's ab.)

 #### --agent

 Open connections using keep-alive: send header 'Connection: Keep-alive' instead of 'Connection: Close'.

 (Warning: uses the default node.js agent, which means there is a limit in outgoing connections.)
+(Note: this parameter is not present in Apache's ab.)

 ### Server